Sustainability / Environmental ReportInformation Disclosure in Line with TCFD Recommendations

 Based on information from the IPCC, IEA, and other sources, we examined the risks and opportunities of two scenarios: one in which decarbonization progresses (1.5°C/2°C scenario) and the other in which decarbonization does not progress (4°C scenario).

-As the temperature increase at 2030 in both the 4°C scenario and the 1.5°C/2°C scenario is around 1.5°C and not significantly different from one another, the physical risk in 2030 is assumed to be similar in both the 1.5°C scenario (in part, below 2°C scenario) and the 4°C scenario.
+As the temperature increase in 2030 in both the 4°C scenario and the 1.5°C/2°C scenario is around 1.5°C and not significantly different from one another, the physical risk in 2030 is assumed to be similar in both the 1.5°C scenario (in part, below 2°C scenario) and the 4°C scenario.
 Therefore, no distinction is made for each of the two scenarios in terms of physical risk, and the same situation is predicted for 2030.

 Scenario overview